It's OK (The Beach Boys song)

-"It's OK" (spelled "It's O.K." on the album disc inlay) is a song by the American rock band the Beach Boys from their 1976 album 15 Big Ones.
+"It's OK" (spelled "It's O.K." on the record label) is a song by the American rock band the Beach Boys from their 1976 album 15 Big Ones.
 Written by Brian Wilson and Mike Love, it is an upbeat song about celebrating summer fun.
-It was issued as a single on August 9, 1976 (with the B-side "Had to Phone Ya") and reached number 29 on the Billboard Hot 100 singles chart.
+It was issued as a single on August 9, 1976 (with the B-side "Had to Phone Ya") and reached number 29 on the Billboard Hot 100.
+The single version is slightly sped-up compared to the album version.

 Background and recording

 "It's OK" is an upbeat song about celebrating summer fun that was written by Brian Wilson and Mike Love.
 Brian commented of the song in a 1995 interview, "That was written inside Brother Studios in Santa Monica.
 At the end, where Dennis goes (sings) "Find a ride", we put two of his voices on there, and it sounded fan-tas-tic!
 Fuckin' fantastic from Dennis."
 On another occasion, he praised Love's lyrics, but said that the song "doesn't bring back real pleasant memories."

 Sessions for the song commenced at Brother Studios in October 1974, notably featuring members of Wizzard who were staying in Los Angeles at the end of their only U.S. tour.
 Contrary to the credits on the back of the 15 Big Ones album, bandleader Roy Wood played drums, not saxophone.